 Position and Trade Report

-The over-night reporting activities require generation of Position and Trade reports to be sent via SFTP to the Intelimatch platform for reconciliation with the equivalent from the clearing party.
+The over-night reporting activities require generation of Position and Trade reports to be sent via SFTP to the Intellimatch platform for reconciliation with the equivalent from the clearing party.

-As the reports are run overnight, The position report contains the current state of the reportable positions (Futures, Listed Options with toolkit flag set to True) within reportable funds (those with accounts at Goldman Sachs) at COB time of the previous day.
+As the reports are run overnight, The position report contains the current state of the reportable positions (Futures, Listed Options with toolkit flag set to True) within reportable funds (those with accounts at Goldman Sachs) after EOD.
 Likewise, the trade report contains all Purchase/Sale transactions executed.

 Variation Margin Report